Skip to main content

 • Ribavirin not effective alone for treatment of chronic HCV infection; do not use ribavirin monotherapy for this indication.

-• Principal toxicity of oral ribavirin is hemolytic anemia which may result in worsening of cardiac disease and has resulted in fatal and nonfatal MI.
+• Principal toxicity of oral ribavirin is hemolytic anemia, which may result in worsening of cardiac disease and has resulted in fatal and nonfatal MI.
 Do not use ribavirin in patients with a history of clinically important or unstable cardiac disease.

 • Teratogenic and/or embryocidal effects demonstrated in all animal species exposed to ribavirin.
 Ribavirin has a long half-life (12 days after multiple doses) and may persist in nonplasma compartments for as long as 6 months.

-• Contraindicated in pregnant women and male partners of pregnant women.
-Extreme care must be used to avoid pregnancy during and for 6 months following ribavirin therapy in female patients and female partners of male patients receiving ribavirin.
-Must use at least 2 reliable forms of contraception during and for 6 months following completion of treatment.
+• Avoid pregnancy during therapy with ribavirin tablets and for 6 months after treatment completion in female patients and female partners of male patients treated with ribavirin.
+Must use at least 2 reliable forms of contraception during and for 6 months following treatment completion.

 Ribavirin Nasal and Oral Inhalation